 Choosing the right type of finish for your granite is as important as choosing the slab itself.
 Granite comes in many different finishes including polished, leathered, and honed.
 Each type of granite has a distinct look and way of caring for it.

-Appearance of Polished and Honed Granite Countertops
+The appearance of Polished and Honed Granite Countertops

 Polished Granite Countertops